cachedpotato/Obsidian-vault/04 - Permanent Notes/Cargo Basics.md

 ---
 tags:
 ---
-Cargo is the package manager for [[Rust]].
+Cargo is the package manager for [[011-Rust]].
 The following are basic commands of cargo:

 ``` rust
 cargo init //creating a new crate from preexisting directory